 Outside of the procession itself, the whole town is decked out in a breathtaking display of crepe paper flowers, leaves and intricate decorations.
 Whole streets transform from residential alleyways to Alice in Wonderland-like colourful floral paper landscapes.
 Being a Portuguese cultural festival, there’s also music and marching bands, plus beer, wine and food spilling from every alleyway, corner and doorway all day and night.

 It’s a two-hour train ride north from Lisbon to Tomar’s Festa dos Tabuleiros.
-Regular trains run from Santa Apolonia station to Tomar.
-Since it is outside the greater Lisbon region, you will need to buy a ticket – it’s cheaper if you purchase online a few weeks in advance.
+Regular trains run from Santa Apolonia station to Tomar and take approximately two hours.
+Since it is outside the greater Lisbon region you’ll need a ticket from CP and it’s cheaper if you purchase online a few weeks in advance.